When Good Printers Go Bad

 Make sure your build plate is cleared!

 It seems like a no-brainer, but if you’re using any sort of remote printing service like we offer at MyStemKits.com, it’s important to make sure you’re sending the print to the correct printer.
 Otherwise, you might run into a situation like in image “G” where the previous build still being there actually caused the entire build plate to get dislodged and pushed out of the way of the motor.

 Make sure your printer is well-leveled.

 This is by far the most-common issue with poor prints.
 Images C, I/K, and L were all caused by a poorly-level printer.
 If the build plate is too close to the printer, it may cause the printer to jam or scrape across the build plate until it gets to a level where it’s all the way off the build plate.
 It may then continue printing – leaving you none-the-wiser to the problem at the bottom until you remove it after it’s done printing.
 This is what happened with I/K. Also because the support that connected between the eyes didn’t get a solid grip on the build plate, it created a Mohawk effect where the printer was trying to build a support that didn’t exist and instead just extruded excess filament, which attached to the next printed part.
 As for the random gap in the jaw of the skull – that’s anyone’s guess.
 Most likely the printer got partially jammed back at the first couple layers and that’s a side effect of that.
 If your printer allows, this would be a good time to open it up and clean the stepper motor, as discussed below.

 If the build plate is too far from the printer, you’ll likely end up with one of two results: bubble-gum stuck to the extruder or spaghetti all over the build plate.
 (Not actual food of course, but that type of filament construction.)
 This is because the filament isn’t close enough to get a good bond with the print bed and instead is either sticking to the extruder or just going where it will.
 You can see examples of build plates leveled too far from the extruder in images C and L. With C, the printer might have only been slightly unlevel, since it only messed up the first couple layers and then was able to successfully build on top of the messy layers.
 Follow your printer’s instructions for leveling.
 Most printers only need to be leveled every couple of weeks.
 Only level them if you’re noticing print issues or if you travel with them.
 Otherwise, if it’s not broke, don’t fix it.
 As a printer ages, the leveling screws will loosen and it will need to be leveled more often.

-The best advice is watch the first layer print.
+The best advice I have for this is watch the first layer print.
 Make sure it’s laying out a consistent-thickness of filament that’s been slightly pressed down by the extruder head.
 It should be binding to the build plate.
 Another way to help with this is to use build-plate surfaces such as painters tape or BuildTak for non-heated build plates and kapton tape for heated build plates.

 Check the print speed.